 Formally, we assume the global state space $S=\{s_a,s_b,\dots,s_n\}, s_i\in \gR^{k_i}$ is the common domain of all operating logic.
 Then we define a CB as a pure function with regard to $S$.
 It can read a subset of $S$ as inputs and outputs updated values of some other elements in $S$, and a boolean $r$ indicating its termination.

 Stepping the function results in a sequence of calls:

 A workflow is then constructed by nesting the CBs, forming an execution graph.
-We provide basic control flow components in similar fasion to functional programming~\citep{Hughes1989WhyFP} for composing customized workflows.
-For example, \code{loop} terminates the inner block when the predicate is satisfied, \code{zip} executes multiple blocks in sequence, and \code{chain} exhausts nested blocks in order until they all halts.
+We provide basic control flow components in similar fashion to functional programming~\citep{Hughes1989WhyFP} for composing customized workflows.
+For example, \code{loop} terminates the inner block when the predicate is satisfied, \code{zip} executes multiple blocks in sequence, and \code{chain} exhausts nested blocks in order until they all halt.